Profiteering from the people's health?

-7pm - Wednesday 19 May (registration below)
+7pm - Wednesday 19 May (watch again below)

 ‘The independent sector has played a critical role in helping us get through the crisis and will play a critical role in future … That has put to bed any lingering, outdated arguments about a split between public and private in healthcare.
 We could not have got through the crisis without the combined teamwork of the public and private sectors'

 ‘Despite the unimaginable resources thrown at this project, test and trace cannot point to a measurable difference to the progress of the pandemic, and the promise on which this huge expense was justified – avoiding another lockdown – has been broken, twice.’